HP Kittyhawk

 The Hewlett-Packard HP3013/3014, nicknamed Kittyhawk, was a hard disk drive introduced by Hewlett-Packard on June 9, 1992.
-At the time of its introduction, it was the smallest hard disk drive in the world, being only 1.3-inches in size.
-The drive was created by a collaboration between Hewlett-Packard, AT&T, and Citizen Watch.
+Developed with assistance from AT&T and manufactured by Citizen Watch, it was the smallest hard disk drive in the world at the time of its launch.
+Despite its innovative design, the Kittyhawk was ultimately a commercial failure due to its high cost.